greim/await.js/README.md

       // "The horse eats the apple and is happy."
     })

-## What is it for?
-Separation of concerns.
+## Benefit: separation of concerns

 Separation of concerns is the first casualty of the nested-callback hell that plagues asynchronous JavaScript.
-It's nice when code doesn't force you to worry about lots of things at the same time.
+It's nice to have an approach that lets you maintain some semblance of order.

     // I need things
-    await('user', 'feed')
+    var promise = await('user', 'feed')

-    // here's how I'll worry about getting them .run(function(promise){
+    // here's how I'll worry about getting them promise.run(function(){
 	  $.ajax('/api/current_user', {
 	    success: function(data){
 	      promise.keep('user', data);